World War II United States Merchant Navy

 World War II United States Merchant Navy was the largest civilian Navy in the world, which operated during World War II.
 With the United States fighting a world war in all the world oceans, the demand for cargo and fuel was very high.
 Cargo and fuel was needed around the world for the United States Navy, United States Army, United States Marine Corps, United States Army Air Forces, United States Coast Guard and the support of the allied nations of the United States.
 American steamship companies chartered ships from the Maritime Commission and War Shipping Administration to meet the demand.
 Many United States Merchant Marine ships were newly built in the Emergency Shipbuilding Program, other ships were older World War I ships that were put back in service, or private ships acquired under Emergency war requisitions.
 The Merchant Navy operated in the Pacific War and European war.
 Over 200 US Merchant ships took part in the D-day Normandy landings.
 To make a Normandy breakwater Harbor, called Mulberry harbour, 33 merchant ships were sunk 1,000 yards from shore.
 Some of the ghosts merchant ships used were damaged and others were deemed too old.

 Crew

 The ships were operated by volunteer civilian crews, that were employed and trained by private shipping and passenger companies.
 Most ships had armament for self defense, most ships had deck guns manned by United States Navy Armed Guard from the US Navy Troops.
 The 144,857 strong Navy Armed Guards also operated the radio, semaphore-signal flags, and the signal lamp.
 Navy Armed Guard were also training in first aid.
 United States Navy Armed Guard operated on 6,200 ships by the end of the war.
 Cross training with the ship's crew to cover roles was often completed.
-In 1943 the United States Merchant Marine Academy was founded train Merchant Marine officers.
+In 1943 the United States Merchant Marine Academy was founded to train Merchant Marine officers.